cucumber/docs/content/10-minute-tutorial.md

 ```

 If you have IntelliJ configured to autoimport dependencies, it will automatically import them for you.
-Otherwise, you can manually import them by opening the "**aven Projects** menu on the right and clicking the "Reimport all Maven Projects" icon on the top left of that menu.
+Otherwise, you can manually import them by opening the "**Maven Projects** menu on the right and clicking the **Reimport all Maven Projects** icon on the top left of that menu.
-To check if your dependencies have been downloaded, you can open the External Libraries in the left Project menu in IntelliJ.
+To check if your dependencies have been downloaded, you can open the **External Libraries** in the left **Project** menu in IntelliJ.

-If you prefer to use Gradle, have a look at the [installation with Gradle](/installation/#gradle).

 To make sure everything works together correctly, open a command prompt and navigate to your project directory (the one containing the pom.xml file) and enter `mvn clean test`.